Monday, October 6, 2025

 Challenges:

 Hello, everyone!
-It's time for the mid-month reminder for the challenge from the Creative Moments Challenge blog.
-The theme is: For A Special Lady.
-I am using an image from our fabulous sponsor: Mirtillamente.
+It's time for a new challenge from the Creative Moments Challenge blog.
+The theme is: Trees.

 Here is my card: